hybridious/Artifical-Intelligence/Tracker.md

 - API; this is probably never going to happen, if it becomes big, maybe a watson-like API.

-- Algorithm training solution; obviously, this will use many machine learning algorithms, because of the amount of variables we have       we will use reinforcement learning.
+1obviously, this will use many machine learning algorithms, because of the amount of variables we have       we will use reinforcement learning.
 To do that we have to keep training the models.
 This is linked to the DB and will be done after      it.
 (NOT DONE)